 Music, in one form or another, makes use of the whole brain.
 This is because we use it in so many different ways and in such a variety of situations—sticking a pair of headphones on and drifting into your imagination; shaking your body in rhythmic synchronicity on a dance floor; picking up a guitar and shredding out virtuoso solos; belting out high notes to the backing track of Queen; and finally, using background music to help us get through our daily tasks.

 In each of these situations, we use areas of our auditory cortex for listening, our motor cortex for movement, our language centers for singing, and the cerebellum for keeping the beat.
-It is, given the completely immersive aspect of music, no wonder that it can claw it’s way inside our memory systems with more vigor and staying power than almost anything else.
+It is, given the completely immersive aspect of music, no wonder that it can claw it’s way inside our memory systems with more vigour and staying power than almost anything else.

 Why Do We Like It?